-The global financial crisis (GFC) had a devastating effect on almost every industry across Australia, not least of all those in the transport services industry.
+The global financial crisis (GFC) had a devastating effect on almost every industry across Australia, not least all those in the transport services industry.
 Even after seven years, the ripple effect of this event is continuing to affect businesses.

-With businesses tightening their purse strings and reassessing their transport needs, an already competitive industry was becoming increasingly cut throat with price wars constantly raging.
+With businesses tightening their purse strings and reassessing their transport needs, an already competitive industry was becoming increasingly cutthroat with price wars constantly raging.

-For Paul Kahlert, general manager of All Purpose Transport, these difficult operating conditions haven't slowed down his business or his own drive.
-Not only is the company still growing, Paul has been awarded one of two TLISC International fellowships to travel to the USA for three weeks to study the transport sector there and observe the processes other mid-sized firms have put into place to boost productivity.
+For Paul Kahlert, general manager of All Purpose Transport, these difficult operating conditions haven’t slowed down his business or his own drive.
+Not only is the company still growing, but Paul has also been awarded one of two TLISC International fellowships to travel to the USA for three weeks to study the transport sector there and observe the processes other mid-sized firms have put into place to boost productivity.